simonambridge/Oracle_to_Cassandra/README.md

     Cassandra data modelling is a query-driven process - you first decide the queries that you wish to run, then build your data model around those queries.
   </li>
   <li>
-    This is how Cassandra can ensure that your queries with scale with the cluster (this is usually the opposite of the relational world where you start with your data, decide what queries you want to run against it, then index it to the eyeballs to support those queries).
+    This is how Cassandra can ensure that your queries scale with the cluster (this is usually the opposite of the relational world where you start with your data, decide what queries you want to run against it, then index it to the eyeballs to support those queries).
   </li>
 </ul>